 Where the boundaries between worlds start to blur.

 Somewhere near the edge of the world floats Teshima, a remote and sparsely-populated island sheltering mystifying works of contemporary art.
 Most of the island still functions as a typical fishing village, and it offers a wealth of magnificent rural sights: terraced rice fields, misty forests, stark shorelines, and tiled cool grey roofs.
-But keep travelling and something will stop you in your tracks—the sight of a bold abstract design plastered on a traditional Japanese house, or a large concrete structure rising gently out of the ground like any other hill.
+But keep traveling and something will stop you in your tracks—the sight of a bold abstract design plastered on a traditional Japanese house, or a large concrete structure rising gently out of the ground like any other hill.

 The island’s transformation began with the somewhat misleadingly named Teshima Art Museum, which actually houses only one installation.
 The smooth, water drop-shaped building has two large holes, opening up the structure and anyone standing inside it to nature’s light, sounds, and weather phenomena.
 The effect is one of extreme calmness, even as time keeps passing.